-- the Channel Islands are part of the British Isles, so British citizens are not required to hold or show a passport on entry – in these days of heightened security on sea crossings, however, the shipping line is likely to need some form of photographic ID;
+- the Channel Islands are part of the British Isles, so British citizens are not required to hold or show a passport on entry.
+However, you are required to bring some form of photographic ID.

-- this might take the shape of your British driving licence, for example, since it is entirely acceptable for driving on the roads in any part of the Channel Islands – but you might want to note that the islands also issue their own driving licences to residents and that if you want to hire a car when visiting places beyond Jersey you may need to use the online system that replaced the old paper counterpart in 2015;
+- this might take the shape of your British driving licence, for example, since at the time of writing it is entirely acceptable for driving on the roads in any part of the Channel Islands;

 - just as anywhere else in the British Isles, the law requires that you have a minimum of third party insurance to drive your car, and you continue to be covered by your normal motor insurance policy;

 - some areas, however, do require you to have a Green Card.
 Check with the relevant authorities if you are unsure;

 - it is more important than ever that you check your touring caravan insurance is fully up to date and sufficient to cover the risks of loss or damage your present caravan may face – both during the ferry crossing and when negotiating the island’s narrow lanes;

 - the Caravan Club points out that whilst you are allowed to take your caravan to Jersey, you need a permit from the local authorities to do so;